rayes0/blog/content/about.md

 -   Hardware:
     -   **Main laptop/workstation:** Thinkpad P1 Gen 3
     -   **Keyboard:** Custom handwired 60% layout with trackpoint I took from an old Thinkpad, OLED screen, and a rotary encoder.
 Hako Violet switches.
-Running QMK firmware.
+Running QMK firmware on WeAct Studio's Black Pill MCU.

 -   Software:
     -   **OS:** Fedora Linux.
 Latest stable release.
-    -   **Window manager:** herbstluftwm
+    -   **Window manager:** XMonad
     -   **Text editor:** Emacs (built from master branch using `--with-json --with-native-compilation --with-x-toolkit=lucid`) with default bindings.
     -   **Note-taking:** Org mode
     -   **Planner:** Org agenda
-    -   **Terminal and shell commands:** I've been spending less and less time in the shell as I started to use Emacs.
+    -   **Terminal and shell commands:** I've been spending less and less time in the shell as most shell commands have been replaced by Emacs components.
+For example, I basically never use file management commands like `mv`, `cp`, `ls`, etc. outside of scripting, instead replacing them with dired.
+I don't even have a terminal emulator installed anymore (though I previously used rxvt-unicode).
 Emacs `shell-command` and `async-shell-command` probably covers ~80% of shell commands I need to run.
 If I need an interactive shell, I use eshell.
-If in the very rare case that I need full fledged terminal capabilities, I use [emacs-libvterm](https://github.com/akermu/emacs-libvterm), and in an even rarer case where my Emacs daemon has crashed, I switch to another tty and restart it.
+If in the very rare case that I need full fledged terminal capabilities, I use [vterm](https://github.com/akermu/emacs-libvterm), and in an even rarer case where my Emacs daemon has crashed (though it hardly ever crashes unless I open too many buffers and trigger the kernel OOM killer), I have emacs running through a systemd service set to restart on failure, so it just restarts :p.
     -   **Browser:** Tor Browser with JS and cookies blocked for casual browsing, Ungoogled-chromium for school and professional related browsing
     -   **PDF's:** Emacs [pdf-tools](https://github.com/politza/pdf-tools)
     -   **Ebooks (epubs, mobis, djvu, cbz, etc.):** I transfer them to my jailbroken Kindle PW and read them there with [KOReader](https://github.com/koreader/koreader)